sguzunov/docs/docs/getting-started/02_how-to/03_glue42-enable-your-app/08_vba/vba.md

 #### GetId

 Obtains the Glue42 Window identifier.
-The Glue42 Window identifier is an opaque value and the application shouldn't try to interpret the contents of the value in any way.
+The Glue42 Window identifier is an opaque value and the app shouldn't try to interpret the contents of the value in any way.

 *Signature:*